gridaco/grida/README.md

 - plugin sdk and core engine api is mapped 1:1
 - right on to production code

-## This application is under development and will be available on stable channel on early 2022
+## `Alpha` - This project is under development and Unstable

-This project, `Grida` is under development with foundation technologies.
+This project, `Grida` is under development with preview technologies.
 We are looking forward that Grida will change the industry design/development standard by this piece of OSS Project.
-For updates, please subscribe our news letter on [grida.co](https://grida.co) or [bridged.xyz](https://bridged.xyz)
+For updates, please subscribe our news letter on [grida.co](https://grida.co)

+**Stable Ecosystem Projects**

 - [Grida Assistant](https://github.com/gridaco/assistant) - A plugin fro figma that allows to import designs to Grida.
-- [Bridged Console](https://github.com/bridgedxyz/console.bridged.xyz) - A Bridged console for content management used for both design & development
+- [Grida Code](https://github.com/gridaco/code) - Design to Code Engine.
+A design ✌️ code standard.

 ## Engine & Foundation